bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ---
 ## MagenicMetrics.MetricServiceOptions

- This class contains the options for configuring [MagenicMetrics.MetricService].
+ This class contains the options for configuring [MagenicMetrics.MetricService](#MagenicMetrics.MetricService).

 ---
 ### MagenicMetrics.MetricServiceOptions.MetricServiceConnection

- Gets or sets the connection string for the database containing the [MagenicMetrics.MetricServiceOptions.TableName] table.
+ Gets or sets the connection string for the database containing the [MagenicMetrics.MetricServiceOptions.TableName](#MagenicMetrics.MetricServiceOptions.TableName) table.

 **Value:** The connection string.